 Pixel art

 The visual style is deliberately retro.
 The bus is a golden rectangle with windows, wheels, and a red taillight, rendered in chunky pixels.
 White clouds drift across a blue sky gradient.
 A gray road scrolls beneath the bus.
 Green grass sits below the road.
 The finish line is a black-and-white checkerboard pattern.
 Nothing is anti-aliased.
-The whole aesthetic says "this is a game that doesn't take itself seriously," which is appropriate for a game where the core mechanic is keyboard abuse.
+The aesthetic is retro pixel art with chunky sprites and flat colors.

 When you cross the finish line, the game shows your total time and average speed in kilometers per hour.
 My best runs hover around 80 seconds.
 Getting below 70 requires sustained high entropy, which means sustained randomness, which means fighting every pattern-seeking instinct your brain has.
 It's a surprisingly difficult thing to do on purpose.